nicolargo/glances/docs/glances-doc.rst

 Logs and debug mode
 ===================

 Glances logs all its internal messages to a log file.
 By default, only INFO & WARNING & ERROR &CRITICAL levels are logged, but DEBUG messages can ben logged using the -d option on the command line.

-By default, the configuration file is under:
+By default, the log file is under:

-:Linux, \*BSD and OS X: ``/tmp/glances.conf``
+:Linux, \*BSD and OS X: ``/tmp/glances.log``
-:Windows: ``%APPDATA%\Local\temp\glances.conf``
+:Windows: ``%APPDATA%\Local\temp\glances.log``

 Anatomy Of The Application
 ==========================